 Applications:

-b) Data exploration: Data analysts use Tableau to explore and analyse data, uncovering patterns, trends, and outliers for informed decision-making.
+b) Data exploration: Data Analysts use Tableau to explore and analyse data.
+They also uncover patterns, trends, and outliers for informed decision-making.

 c) Reporting and dashboards: It is extensively utilised to make interactive and visually appealing dashboards and reports for stakeholders at various levels of the organisation.